tgoelles/specarray/README.md

 ## Core features

-* read Specim FX10 data
+* read Specim instrument data
 * support for large files thanks to dask
 * using xarray for data handling and data analysis
 * computation of spectral albedo and braodband albedo if white and dark reference is available